 USAID leads nutrition efforts, coordinating a whole-of-government approach

 USAID leads the US’ nutrition efforts, which are largely integrated through the agency’s work in global health, food security and assistance, and agriculture.
-US global nutrition activities primarily occur within the framework of Feed the Future, and for food assistance through Food for Peace.
-In addition, USAID’s Bureau for Global Health (which houses the Office of Maternal and Child Health and Nutrition) and for Democracy, Conflict, and Humanitarian Assistance (which houses the Office of Food for Peace) also help implement nutrition and food-security cooperation.
-If Congress approves the proposed USAID reorganization, a Center for Nutrition will be housed in the new Bureau for Resilience and Food Security.
+US global nutrition activities primarily occur within the framework of Feed the Future and for food assistance through Food for Peace.

 Other US development cooperation programs, such as the Millennium Challenge Corporation and the President’s Emergency Plan for AIDS Relief, also provide some nutrition support both in terms of financing and implementation.

-Congress authorizes, oversees, and funds the US government’s nutrition-specific funding as well as related programs within Feed the Future through its annual SFOPs.
-It does not specify an overall funding level for Feed the Future, but rather allocates funds separately for related activities and accounts, including nutrition, global health programs (implemented by USAID), bilateral food security and agriculture activities (implemented by USAID, MCC, and other agencies), and related multilateral organizations.
+Congress authorizes, oversees, and funds the US government’s nutrition-specific funding as well as for related programs within Feed the Future through its annual SFOPs.
+It does not specify an overall funding level for Feed the Future, but rather allocates funds separately for related activities and accounts, including nutrition, global health programs (implemented by USAID), bilateral food security and agriculture activities (implemented by USAID, the Millennium Challenge Corporation (MCC), and other agencies), and related multilateral organizations.